State Legislator Banned By Alaska Airlines For Refusing To Wear A Mask

-Category: World Politics Hits: 4State Senator Lora Reinbold now has limited options of either hiring a private plane, or driving.
+Category: World Politics Hits: 12State Senator Lora Reinbold now has limited options of either hiring a private plane, or driving.
 If she drives, it could take her up to 3 days, by car and ferry, and trying to get through Canada, which might not let her in because of COVID restrictions.
 It would seem this has been an ongoing crusade for Reinbold for many months, that masks are ineffective, that it should be personal choice, that Alaska Airlines and the state are overextending their powers.
 Yadda yadda yadda.
 Well, they finally tired of her nonsense and banned her from travelling on Alaska Airlines.
 Good.
 Source: Anchorage Daily News Alaska Airlines said Saturday that it has banned state Sen. Lora Reinbold, R-Eagle River, from its flights for continuing to refuse to follow mask-wearing requirements for travelers.
 “We have notified Senator Lora Reinbold that she is not permitted to fly with us for her continued refusal to comply with employee instruction regarding the current mask policy,” spokesman Tim Thompson said by email.
 “This suspension is effective immediately, pending further review.
 Federal law requires all guests to wear a mask over their nose and mouth at all times during travel, including throughout the flight, during boarding and deplaning, and while traveling through an airport,” he said.

 Read more https://crooksandliars.com/2021/04/state-legislator-banned-alaska-airlines